xSolutions365/bank-account-api/README.md

 ### BankAccountAPI.Tests
 - **Controllers**: Contains unit tests for the `BankAccountController` to ensure correct handling of HTTP requests.
 - **Services**: Contains unit tests for the `BankAccountService` to verify business logic and data manipulation.
+- **End-to-End Tests**: Contains end-to-end tests to verify the complete functionality of the API.

 ## Setup Instructions